HackHobby-Lab/Button_Freak/README.md

 1. Install the Development Environment:

-o	Arduino IDE or PlatformIO for coding.
+o	Arduino IDE for coding.

 o	Set up the ESP32 board in your IDE.